Lion's Mane (Hericium erinaceus) is a medicinal and culinary mushroom mainly used to promote the health of the brain

 Combining it with healthy fats such as coconut products, (plant-based) dairy products, olive oil, nuts or avocado helps with the absorption of the ingredients.

-Like most mushrooms, the healthy ingredients in Lion's mane are protected by so-called chitin cell walls.
+Like with other mushrooms, the healthy ingredients in Lion's mane are protected by so-called chitin cell walls.
 Heat is needed to optimally release these active ingredients and allow them to be properly absorbed by your body.

 Fresh Lion's mane mushroom can be cooked as you would other mushrooms or add it to your dishes in powder form.